clarin-eric/unity/README.md

 When developinf a new CLARIN specific feature, create a new feature branch based on the ldapEndpoint-clarin-1.9.6 and create a pull request after finishing the feature.

+# LDAP partitions

+At first start the `ldap/src/main/resources/partitions.zip` file is extracted and used to initialise the LDAP directory.
+In order to customize or add new LDAP
+definitions:

+1. extract this file in a temporary location.
+2. make your changes.
+3. zip the `partitions` directory again and make sure it is included as the root. of the zip archive.
+4. replace the old `ldap/src/main/resources/partitions.zip` with the new `partitions.zip` file.